-With an estimated 80 people moving into Collin County each day, the county's population topped 914,000 residents in mid-2015 - a 3.3% increase from 2014 -- and we're projected to crack 1 million in the coming year.
-County leaders are continually working on expanding our infrastructure to stay ahead of this growth.
+With an estimated 80 people moving into Collin County each day, the county's population topped 1,000,000 residents in 2018 -- the 2020 U.S. Census puts us at 1,064,465 -- and county leaders are continually working on expanding our infrastructure to stay ahead of this growth.

 The county courthouse, which opened in the fall of 2007, is located in the county seat of McKinney, and houses the district courts, district attorney's office, law library, district clerk and additional services.
 The facility was approved by voters through a

 bond election in 2003, with an expansion approved in the

 2007 bond election, which allowed the county courts at law to move into the courthouse in September 2012.
 In addition to the courthouse, there are more than a dozen county facilities that serve the public.
 Administrative offices are located in McKinney, as is the justice center, jail, public works, animal services and health care services.

 The county's governing body, the Commissioners Court, is comprised of a county judge, who is elected at large, and four commissioners elected from equal precincts based on population.
 This body conducts the general business of the county and oversees financial matters.
 In addition to the Commissioners Court, there are another 35 elected officials in Collin County government: